process-analytics/bpmn-visualization-js/README.md

 ## 🎨 Features

-The `bpmn-visualization` is in early development stage and is subject to changes prior to the `1.0.0` release.\
+The `bpmn-visualization` is in early development stage and is subject to change prior to the `1.0.0` release.\
 \
 Already available features:
 - [Supported BPMN Elements](https://process-analytics.github.io/bpmn-visualization-js/#supported-bpmn-elements).